undorev/chessifier/README.md

 ## 🧱 About This Project

-Chessifier is a fork of [En Croissant](https://github.com/franciscoBSalgueiro/en-croissant), extended with additional features, refinements, and a focus on user experience.
+Pawn Appétit is a fork of [En Croissant](https://github.com/franciscoBSalgueiro/en-croissant), extended with additional features, refinements, and a focus on user experience.